selimyoussry/askgo/README.md

 // Get returns a property, given its key, and an error if it could not be found Get(key string) (interface{}, error)

-// In returns a map of outgoing edges with the given label, indexed by their key In(g askgo.Graph, label string) (map[string]askgo.Edge, error)
+// InE returns a map of outgoing edges with the given label, indexed by their key InE(g askgo.Graph, label string) (map[string]askgo.Edge, error)

-// Out returns a map of outgoing edges with the given label, indexed by their key Out(g askgo.Graph, label string) (map[string]askgo.Edge, error)
+// OutE returns a map of outgoing edges with the given label, indexed by their key OutE(g askgo.Graph, label string) (map[string]askgo.Edge, error)

 // Key returns the key
 Key() string